 Joanne Kamiya, Secretary

-Sylvia Solochek Walter, Liaison to the Kala Advisory Council
+Sylvia Solochek Walters, Liaison to the Kala Advisory Council

 Kala gratefully acknowledges support from the following foundations, agencies and corporations: Alameda County Arts Commission, Alliance of Artists Communities, Austin-Kahle Foundation, Barra Inc., The Barrios Trust, Bayer USA Foundation, Berkeley Civic Arts Commission, Berkeley Rotary Club, California Arts Council, Chevron Humankind Employee Fund, City National Bank, City of Emeryville, Clif Bar Family Foundation, Creative Capacity Fund, Crescent Porter Hale Foundation, DHR Investment Counsel, Emery Unified School District, Wallace Alexander Gerbode Foundation, Goring & Straja Architects, The James Irvine Foundation, Kala Board of Directors, Kava Massih Architects, The Kresge Foundation, The Thomas J. Long Foundation, Mechanics Bank, Meyer Sound, Minuteman Press, MP Associates, Inc., National Endowment of the Arts, The Nichols Foundation, The Nicholson Family Foundation, Northern California Community Loan Fund, Open Circle Foundation, The Bernard Osher Family Foundation, Sharon and Barclay Simpson/The PSB Fund, Red Oak Opportunity Foundation, Mercy and Roger Smullen Fund/Silicon Valley Community Foundation, The San Francisco Foundation, The Sato Foundation, Skidmore Foster Coal Co., Skylight and Sun Inc., May and Stanley Smith Charitable Trust, UC Berkeley Chancellor’s Community Partnership Fund, U.S. Bank, The Wallace Foundation, Nancy and Rich Robbins/Wareham Development, The Andy Warhol Foundation for the Visual Arts, Phyllis C. Wattis Foundation, Weingrod & Associates, Wells Fargo Foundation, The Bernard E. and Alba Witkin Charitable Foundation, Zellerbach Family Foundation, and thanks to our many generous individual donors.